conda-incubator/conda-pypi/docs/motivation-and-vision/key-differences-between-conda-and-pypi.md

   using these packaging formats together, it can lead to hard debug issues.
 - PyPI tools are aware of what is installed in a conda environment but when these tools make changes to the environment conda looses track of what is installed.
+- conda relies on all packaging metadata (available packages, their dependencies, etc) being available upfront.
+PyPI only lists the available packages, but their dependencies need to be fetched on a package-per-package basis.
+This means that the solvers are designed to work differently; a conda solver won't easily take the PyPI metadata because it is not designed to work iteratively.
+- PyPI names are not always the same in a conda channel.
+They might have a different name, or use a different packaging approach altogether.

 ## Differences in binary distributions

 Conda and PyPI are separate packaging ecosystems with different packaging formats and philosophies.
 Conda distributes packages as `.conda` files, which can include Python libraries and pre-compiled binaries with dynamic links to other dependencies.
-In contrast, PyPI mostly uses `.wheel` files (colloquially known as "wheels"), which typically bundle all required binaries or rely on system-level dependencies, as it lacks support for non-Python dependency declarations.
+In contrast, PyPI mostly uses `.whl` files (colloquially known as "wheels"), which typically bundle all required binaries or rely on system-level dependencies, as it lacks support for non-Python dependency declarations.